Intradistrict School Choice FAQs

 How will I know if my IDC application has been accepted?
 When do I need to apply?

-Applications are due by January 15.
-Families will be notified of the status of their application by February 9.
+Applications for the following year are due by January 15.
+Families will be notified of the status of their application by the second Friday in February.